peters/pdf2image/README.md

 pdf2image
 =========

-A simple windows commandline utility that allows you to quickly convert pdf documents to images.
+A simple Windows commandline utility that allows you to quickly convert pdf documents to images.

 All dependencies will be automatically downloaded and installed.